antrea-io/antrea/docs/network-policy.md

 the "SecurityOps" tier and so on, until the "Application" tier policies are evaluated.
 Within a tier, rules belonging to Cluster NetworkPolicy CRDs are associated with various priorities, such as the `priority` at the CNP level and the priority at rule level.
-Overall, Cluster Policy with highest precedence (lowest priority number value) is evaluated first.
+Overall, Cluster Policy with the highest precedence (lowest priority number value) is evaluated first.
 Within this policy, rules are evaluated in the order in which they are set.
 For example, consider the
 following: